shotover/shotover-proxy/docs/user-guide/concepts.md

 A transform chain is a ordered list of transforms that a message will pass through.
 Transform chains can be of arbitary complexity and a transform can even have its own set of child transform chains.
 Transform chains are defined by the user in shotovers configuration file and are linked to sources.

+The transform chain is a vector of mutable references to the enum Transforms (which is an enum dispatch wrapper around the various transform types).

  ## Topology
  A topology is the final constructed set of transforms, transformchains and sources in their final state, ready to receive messages.